 sporting event includes a race, game, motor rally, training session and fitness class.

+[Regulation 30 amended: Gazette 9 Sep 2016 p.
+3878.]

 31. Bill sticking, advertising, etc.

 A person must not, without permission —

-(a) post, stick, stamp, stencil, paint, or otherwise affix any placard, handbill, notice, advertisement or other document on or to any rock, tree, fence, post, gate, wall, road, track, path, natural surface, or building or other structure, on the designated land;
+(a) post, stick, stamp, stencil, paint, or otherwise affix any placard, handbill, notice, banner, advertisement or other document on or to any rock, tree, fence, post, gate, wall, road, track, path, natural surface, or building or other structure, on the designated land;

 (b) write, draw or paint on or deface any rock, tree, fence, post, gate, wall, road, track, path, natural surface, or building or other structure, on the designated land; or